abrennec/sose20_cc2/readme.md

 - Module 5 | 3 SWS | 4 ECTS
 - 18 sessions in total

-`
-The course will be held online until further notice.
+**NOTE**: The course will be held online until further notice.
 During the time of online lectures, we will use the lecture hours for updates, discussions and consultation times.

 ## Course Description

 This course builds on the concepts presented in ‘Creative Coding I’ and introduces the software development toolkit [openFrameworks](http://openframeworks.cc). openFrameworks is a creative coding toolkit dedicated to realtime development written in C++.
 We will specifically use it

-- to introduce the C++ programming language & corresponding build processes,
+- to introduce the C++ programming language & corresponding build processes
-- to explore object-orientation and realtime development with C++,
+- to explore object-orientation and realtime development with C++
-- to get familiar with software and library design.
+- to get familiar with using a software development kits

 openFrameworks is comprised of a huge body of example projects as well as additional functionality (ofxAddons) that we will explore during the course.